ePages-de/epages-devportal/_posts/2019/2019-12-17-what-working-with-a-distributed-team-taught-us-about-agile-team-collaboration.md

 www.retrium.com
 https://www.planitpoker.com

-For a really exhaustive list of ressources concerning remote work check out Lisette Sutherlands website for ressources: https://www.collaborationsuperpowers.com/remote-resources/ or this link for a complete list of tools for remote work: https://www.collaborationsuperpowers.com/tools/
+For a really exhaustive list of resources concerning remote work check out Lisette Sutherlands website for resources: https://www.collaborationsuperpowers.com/remote-resources/ or this link for a complete list of tools for remote work: https://www.collaborationsuperpowers.com/tools/